balsama/engage-demo/README.md

 2. Run

         composer quick-start

+## Demo
+The demo script and screenshots can be found in this [Google Doc][demo_script].

 ## Default content
-The Umami Demo Content module is insalled out of the box so all of the default content that comes with Umami will be created on install.
+The Umami Demo Content module is installed out of the box so all of the default content that comes with Umami will be created on install.
 The Default Content module along with the Engage Demo Content module (`docroot/modules/custom/engage_demo_content`) are also installed.
 Content